Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 7.7 K/9, the fifth-worst in MLB.
+- The 7.6 strikeouts per nine innings put together by the Brewers pitching staff ranks 26th in MLB.

-- The Brewers have a 2.59 team ERA that ranks third across all league pitching staffs.
+- The Brewers have the third-ranked team ERA among all league pitching staffs (2.66).

-- Brewers pitchers combine to surrender the eighth-fewest home runs in baseball (seven total, 0.8 per game).
+- Brewers pitchers combine to give up the seventh-fewest home runs in baseball (eight total, 0.8 per game).

-- Miley (1-0) pitches for the Brewers to make his second start of the season.
+- Burnes (0-1) makes the start for the Brewers, his third of the season.

-- In his last time out on Tuesday, the left-hander threw six scoreless innings against the New York Mets while surrendering five hits.
+- The right-hander last pitched on Wednesday against the New York Mets, when he threw 4 1/3 innings, allowing six earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.